TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 - Login

 OPTIONAL<br/>
-Setup External Library, External Library is for viewing ONLY, you cannot delete files (even in the graphical userface).
+Setup External Library in the GUI, you need both docker-compose.yml (pasted code to Web Editor) and the GUI for it to show up.
+External Library is for viewing ONLY, you cannot delete files (even in the GUI).
 I like immich-cli command for importing better, this gives full control of the imported files.
 - Click "Administration"
 - Click "External Library"
 - Click "Create Library"